Viewer Question: Which voice should I use when I write my family history?

 However, if you’re up to the challenge of writing and adding commentary, then feel free to do it within your writing from the Observer-Narrator perspective.

 Write Family Histories in the Limited Narrator Voice

 Think of this strategy as a literary critique.
-Reflect on a high school or college English reading assignments such as Jane Eyre or Beowulf.
+Reflect on high school or college English reading assignments such as Jane Eyre or Beowulf.